HL7/vulcan-udp-ig/input/pagecontent/03-best-practice.md

 Systems developers using this Implementation Guide to translate the conceptual design into systems ready to utilize digital protocols may wish to consider:

 - Ensuring decisions such as those about bundling and terminology management are well understood

-- How the detailed mappings included within, and linked to from, this guide which aim at ensuring accurate representation of elements across standards can be used
+- How the detailed mappings in this guide can be used to ensuring accurate representation of elements across standards
 - How this mapping will be utilized with their environment

-- Think about tooling - reference implementation
+- Consider any available reference implementations and whether they embody tooling that can be reused

 ##### USDM Implementers and Parties Interested in USDM